Prof Benjamin Sovacool

 |download vCarddownload vCard to your mobile|

-Moreover, Professor Sovacool is the recipient of 20 national and international awards and honors, including the 2015 “Dedication to Justice Award” given by the American Bar Association and a 2014 “Distinguished Visiting Energy Professorship” at the Environmental Law Center at Vermont Law School.
-He has also received or managed large competitive grants from the U.S. Department of Energy, U.S. National Science Foundation, MacArthur Foundation, Rockefeller Foundation, NordForsk, Energy Technology Development and Demonstration Program of Denmark, and the Danish Council for Independent Research.
 Additionally, Professor Sovacool is the founding Editor-in-Chief for the international peer-reviewed journal Energy Research & Social Science, published by Elsevier, and he sits on the Editorial Advisory Panel of Nature Energy.
 He also serves as a frequent peer reviewer for more than 40 journals including Science, Nature, and the Proceedings of the National Academy of Sciences.
-He has presented research at more than 100 international conferences and symposia in 48 countries, including invited seminars at the American Association for the Advancement of Science in Washington DC, the United Nations headquarters in New York, and the Royal Society in London.
+He has presented research at more than 150 international conferences and symposia in 50 countries, including invited seminars at the American Association for the Advancement of Science in Washington DC, the United Nations headquarters in New York, Cambridge University, Princeton University, Yale University, and the Royal Society in London.

 At the National University of Singapore, he led a series of research projects investigating how to improve energy security for impoverished rural communities throughout Asia.
 Before his time in Singapore, Professor Sovacool examined the barriers facing the commercialization and deployment of greenhouse gas reducing technologies in the United States in conjunction with the U.S. Department of Energy’s Climate Change Technology Program.
 Furthermore, while at Oak Ridge National Laboratory he was part of a U.S. National Academies of Science team looking at how to displace the use of nuclear power in New York through the use of energy efficiency practices and distributed solar energy.
 As a graduate student at Virginia Tech, he worked on a large grant from the NSF’s Electric Power Networks Efficiency and Security Program analyzing the barriers to small-scale renewable electricity sources and distributed generation in the United States.